Bike and Pedestrian Plan

 August 2025: Data collection for the plan began.

-Late September - December 2025: The interactive map (survey) will be available online for public feedback.
+Early October 2025 - December 2025: The interactive map (survey) is available online for public feedback.

 June 2026: Preliminary plan draft and proposed recommendations will be presented to the Transportation Advisory Board.